Terminate a DataStax Enterprise Cluster

 Control PlaneKubernetes cluster.

-kubectl delete command.
-One simple command deletes the associated
+kubectl delete missioncontrolcluster cluster-name command.
+This command deletes the associated

 In the case where multiple data plane clusters have DSE nodes that cannot communicate with each other, the deletion operation continues.
 However, in the case where the